yuval0hering/TakeAPart/README.md

 # TakeAPart
-application for mange and share assignment and tasks
+application for mange and share assignments and tasks